Adani-Hindenburg fallout: How much debt has Adani Group repaid since Jan 2023

 3. Adani Transmission Ltd, Adani Green Energy Ltd

 On February 6, the group prepaid loans worth $1.11 billion and got the pledged shares released ahead of the maturity in September 2024, a statement released by the company stated.
-These companies were Adani Transmission Ltd, Adani Green Energy Ltd and Adani Ports.
+These companies were Adani Transmission Ltd, Adani Green Energy Ltd, and Adani Ports.

 With the pre-payment, 168.27 million shares of Adani Ports & Special Economic Zones representing 12 per cent of the promoter's holding will be released.